-Own Occupation – not otherwise specified
+Own Occupation (Not otherwise specified)

 These policies pay benefits based on a very general definition of ‘occupation.’
 For these policies, a doctor is a doctor is a doctor – and if you can conceivably practice in another specialty, one of these policies may not pay a claim.

-While these are the least desirable of the own occ policies, they do serve an important niche in the physician community: They may be a good choice for certain medical specialties that are not terribly physically demanding.
+While these are the least desirable of the own occupation policies, they do serve an important niche in the physician community: They may be a good choice for certain medical specialties that are not terribly physically demanding.
 For example, a pediatrician or psychologist may choose one of these policies.